 Please note: Without an affidavit on file, Superior cannot process a rate change.
 Providers will need to submit an affidavit with their level change for the remaining plan year, if there is none on file.

 SECTION 10 ADVERSE BENEFIT DETERMINATIONS AND APPEALS

 Superior's Utilization Management program outlines the process the member, a member's authorized representative or a provider must follow when a covered service is denied.
-A denial or reduction of services, called an Adverse Benefit Determination, is a reduction, suspension, denial or termination of any service based on medical necessity or benefit limitations.
-The information below outlines this process.

 Adverse Benefit Determinations